-ILI was founded as part of Georgetown University in 1955 to assist in the building of governmental and economic institutions and infrastructures in post-war Europe.
+ILI was founded in 1955 as part of Georgetown University to assist in the building of governmental and economic institutions and infrastructures in post-war Europe.
 Since that time, ILI has provided training and technical assistance to find practical solutions to the legal, economic and financial problems of developing countries and emerging economies.
-Since 1983, ILI has become an independent organization and a leading authority and global provider of training and technical assistance relating to international legal, economic and financial issues.
+In 1983, ILI became an independent, not for profit organization.
+ILI now stands as a leading authority and global provider of training and technical assistance relating to international legal, economic and financial issues.

-ILI is headquartered in Washington, DC, and has regional centers in Kampala, Uganda; Abuja, Nigeria; Cairo, Egypt; Santiago, Chile; and Istanbul, Turkey.
+ILI is headquartered in Washington, DC, and has independent regional centers in Kampala, Uganda; Abuja, Nigeria; Cairo, Egypt; Santiago, Chile; and Istanbul, Turkey.

-During our fifty-nine year history, ILI has provided legal training to over 30,000 government officials, legal and business professionals and scholars from 186 countries.
+ILI has provided legal training to over 30,000 government officials, legal and business professionals, and scholars from 186 countries.
 ILI also provides technical expertise to developing nations in the design of their own laws and economic infrastructure in efforts to further promote good and efficient governance through the rule of law.
-ILI has trained exceptional individuals from both the public and private sectors of developing countries and we are proud that a number of ILI's participants have moved on to become prime ministers, supreme court judges, law makers, and heads of various ministries.

-ILI presents a core-training program each year in our facility in Washington, DC, consisting of approximately twenty-four technical courses.
-Another 15-20 programs are conducted annually in the U.S. and abroad at the request of foreign governments, the World Bank, or other sponsoring agencies.
-In recent years, ILI has presented programs in a wide variety of international settings including: China, Mexico, Singapore, Puerto Rico, Peru, Mauritius, Kazakhstan, Saudi Arabia, Mongolia, Uganda, Ukraine, Russia, Turkmenistan, Philippines and various locations throughout Europe.
+ILI presents approximately 30 - 40 core-training programs each year in our facility in Washington, DC.
+Another 5-10 specialized programs are conducted annually in the U.S. and abroad, at the request of foreign governments, the World Bank, or other sponsoring agencies.
+In recent years, ILI has presented programs in a wide variety of international settings including: China, Nigeria, Mexico, Singapore, Puerto Rico, Peru, Mauritius, Kazakhstan, Saudi Arabia, Mongolia, Uganda, Ukraine, Russia, Turkmenistan, Philippines and various locations throughout Europe.

 OUR MISSION: "Fostering Prosperity through the Rule of Law"